backand/docs/docs/getting_started/quick_reference.md

 ## Request Format

 All requests must be made using JSON request bodies.
 Make sure to set the `Content-Type` header to `application/json`.
 Additionally, all requests must include an authentication token in the request headers.
-This process is deatiled in our [documentation](http://docs.backand.com/en/latest/security/index.html).
+This process is detailed in our [documentation](http://docs.backand.com/en/latest/security/index.html).

 ## Response Format